 Summer Following Junior Year

-Take the June administration of the LSAT if you are prepared, or build your study skills throughout the summer so that you can take the October test.
+- Find current LSAT dates and take the June administration if you are prepared, or build your study skills throughout the summer so that you can take the test in early fall term.

-Write or update your professional resume.
-For tips and examples, download the Career Center's Resume Guide.
+- Update your resume, emphasizing skills that are useful for law.
+For tips and examples, download the Levett Career Center's Resume Guide.

-Subscribe to the LSAC's Credential Assembly Service (CAS); request transcripts and generate letter of recommendation forms through the service.
+- Subscribe to the LSAC's Credential Assembly Service (CAS); request transcripts and generate letter of recommendation forms through the service.
+Consider a one-year subscription to LawHub, available through the LSAC.
+Note that schools' applications may not be active for submission till the fall.

 Senior Year Fall Term

-November: Use the end of the month as your application deadline, ensuring that all elements have been submitted, including study abroad site transcripts, if applicable.
-(Note that the LSAC does not require separate transcripts for the city semester programs, as they consider them official Hanover programs).
+- November: Use the end of the month as your application deadline, ensuring that all elements have been submitted, including study abroad site transcripts, if applicable.

-January: Submit your fall term grades to the schools to which you applied.
+- January: Submit your fall term grades to the schools to which you have applied.